 People use VPNs and access their secure servers for a variety of reasons.
 VPNs keep browsing activity private from your ISP while using a public or private WiFi hotspot, for example.
 If your local officials or ISP censor the web, good VPNs allow you to bypass the censorship and browse as if you were in the VPN server’s location.
 VPNs also let you use a public WiFi hotspot without the threat of snooping and falling prey to identity theft by keeping your personal data safe while connected via hotspot WiFi.

 Privately Use BitTorrent Protocol to Download and Stream

-Can You Trust Your VPN Service Provider?
+Can You Trust Your Free VPN Service Provider?

 Who’s Eyes are on Your Data Transmissions?

 Simply put, when you use an encrypted VPN app, you’re preventing the hotspot at the hotel, coffee shop, or airport and even your ISP from spying on your internet traffic.
 Instead, you’re allowing the VPN provider to access your data transmissions.
-Why would you trust even the best free VPN provider with this information knowing they must pay for the service they provide to you somehow?
+Why would you trust even the best free VPN provider with this information knowing they must pay for the services they provide to you somehow?